-Admission will not be refused to children who do not have a statement of SEN or EHC Plan or who are currently being assessed.
+Admission will not be refused to children who do not have an EHC Plan or who are currently being assessed.

 The only criteria for refusing a placement will be in a small minority of cases when it is agreed that the child's inclusion would be incompatible with the efficient education of the child and other children.